nc-minibbs/mbbs/docs/data-pipeline.md

 ### `stop-level`

-Prior to 2022, survey counts were aggregated at the route level.
+Prior to 2022 (prior to 2020 for some routes), survey counts were aggregated at the route level.
 This data is the un-summarized version of the routes for which records exist.
 The `stop-level` data comes from a variety of sources, and is all stored in